How to calm aggression in nursing patients: Tips for successful de-escalation

 Continuing-education: Your chance with noracares

-This is what you will learn with us:
+This is what you learn with us:

-• Recognizing early warning signs of aggression.
+• Recognize the early warning signs of aggression.

 • Practical de-escalation techniques for everyday care.